What If Staying Single Weren't Stigmatized?

 Some couples live in a way that allows them a lot of autonomy within the relationship, not subscribing to the joined-at-the-hip school of coupledom that many people assume is “normal.”
 Others go even further.
-“There’s this growing small development, but it’s there, of people who are committed to their relationship partners but live separately because that’s how they choose to live,” says DePaulo, who is writing a book on the different ways Americans today live.
+“There’s this growing small development, but it’s there, of people who are committed to their relationship partners but live separately because that’s how they choose to live,” says DePaulo, whose book How We Live Now: Redefining Home and Family in the 21st Century, looks at this and other trends in the way Americans today live.
 “They call it living apart together or dual dwelling duos.
 Probably six or seven percent of American adults are living apart together.
 Some are doing it because of restraints, the more interesting examples to me are the ones who choose to do it because that’s what they want.

 “Some of the people I’ve interviewed started out doing the traditional thing, then they realize ‘oh my gosh, this is really not for me.’
 They still love the other person, they just don’t love living with the other person.
 They move apart into their separate spaces, not as a step towards divorcing but as towards saving the relationship.”

 The best way to know if you’re single at heart, DePaulo says, is to examine your motives for wanting to stay single.